Source Print Discuss

 Security Considerations

 A pruned node can fully verify new blocks without any issues.
-It retains more than 60,000 blocks, allowing it to calculate availability scores 3.
-Additionally, it can verify transaction lock-times 4 since it has access to the last day’s transactions.
-An adversary may take control of the centralized server and manipulate all blocks and transactions.
-However, the corrupted state can’t be synced with the rest of the network.
+The state hash for the last block should be the same as the calculated state hash1 of the downloaded data; otherwise, the new block can’t be validated.
+It retains more than 60,000 blocks, allowing it to calculate availability scores2.
+Additionally, it can verify transaction lock-times3 since it has access to the last day’s transactions.
+An adversary may take control of the centralized server and manipulate all blocks and transactions up to the last block.
+However, these blocks are subject to pruning, and after 10 days, the corrupted block will be pruned, giving no advantage to the adversary.

 References